dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

       prepared and compromised and sacrificed and worked together!!
   - btw, nanotech allows us to scalably expand to space, probably by 2030. there's your moonbase! lulz
+- and at this point, we can extend our life and reproductive cycle with genetic engineering

 (more here?)

 basically, the question is:
 - do we want our children to depend on a population who just went through an event with population effects on the level of 15th century europe?
+  - this is a good parallel: how were the people of the 15th century affected by the black plague, culturally?
+    - the point is to study this and make people aware of the costs of such a tragedy, so that we can avoid the cost of it.
   - these ppl are going to have some issues..
     - if those issues include war, ethnic tension, etc. then that means we'll perpetuate that in a time of higher tensions bc of